 Where the ‘Superman’ series has been focusing predominantly on the character of Superman, Action Comics focuses much more on Clark Kent.
 Also the rigors of that characters journey that ties beautifully into that of Superman’ life and responsibilities.
 Bendis does an impeccable job of doing this while introducing some really interesting characters who are continually growing and flourishing in their own right.
 Specifically Melody Moore who showed a real heartfelt and vulnerable side to her character in this issue, which was a nice contrast to the more assertive and confident side to her witnessed in the last issue.

-Action Comics continues to be a must read book and this issue has asked some very interesting questions, mostly thanks to the finale page that is most certainly 80 years in the making.
+Action Comics #1006 is a must read book and this issue has asked some very interesting questions, mostly thanks to the finale page that is most certainly 80 years in the making.
 That is a bold statement but I kid you not it left me stunned, and I can’t wait to find out what happens next.